-• There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-If you want to go to a Level 3 appeal, the

-- details on how to do this are in the written notice you get after your Level 2 appeal decision - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+If you want to go to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
 The "Taking Your Appeal to Level 3 and Beyond" section tells you more about Levels 3, 4, and 5 of the appeals process

-What if you miss the deadline for making your Level 1 appeal?
+What if you miss the deadline for making your Level 1 appeal to change your hospital discharge date?